 It’s super easy to make your own bread cubes for homemade stuffing.
 I used regular white soft bread for the photos you see here but you can use any bread you have.
 I like a mix of soft bread and a crusty French loaf.

-Cut the bread into small cubes and place on a baking sheet in your oven over night to dry it out.
+Cut the bread into small cubes and place on a baking sheet in your oven overnight to dry it out.
+(The oven is off, its just a way to keep the cubes off of the counter.)
 It’s way better than the boxed stuff at the market and you can control the seasonings in your recipe.

 How do you make Crock Pot Stuffing?

-- Sauce the onions and celery so they soften a little before you put them into the crock post.
+- Sauce the onions and celery so they soften a little before you put them into the crockpot.

 - Add the texture ingredients of cranberries, apples and pecans direct to the crockpot.